 We got married in 1989 and Marina, my wife was on the third year of her Pharmacy degree at Gulbarga, Karnataka.
 I was undergoing the Long Gunnery Staff Course (LGSC) for a year at Devlali near Nashik, Maharashtra.
 She always came over to Devlali whenever she could manage a few days off, often travelling in trains without reservations.
 That used to be a monthly affair and I think the entire course knew when she came over as I invariably managed to skip classes on those days.

-In those days there were no cell phones and mind you, no (Subscriber Trunk Dialling) STD or long distance dialling facilities too at Devlali.
-One had to wait for 9 PM as thereafter the rates came down to a quarter, else it was expensive to make a long distance calls then.
-Whenever I thought I missed her, I used to sit outside the Telephone office, next to the railway station, book a call to the ladies hostel at Gulbarga and wait for the call to materialise.
+In those days there were no cell phones and mind you, no (Subscriber Trunk Dialing) STD or long distance dialing facilities too at Devlali.
+One had to wait for 9 PM as thereafter the rates came down to a quarter, else it was expensive to make a long distance calls.
+Whenever I thought I missed her, I used to sit outside the Telephone office next to the railway station, book a call to the ladies hostel at Gulbarga and wait for the call to materialise.
 It used to take an hour for sure and the wait many a times seemed much longer, especially with the mosquitoes buzzing into one’s ears; their bites I did not seem to mind too much (created by the almighty, perhaps they too had a right to live), but never their music.
 At times there was some company.
 A Young Officer trying to call up his girl friend/ fiancé or another officer missing his wife who had gone home for a few days, may be for a marriage in the family or to look up her parents.

 One day, she decided that she had had enough and said “What use is my B Pharm Degree, for which I slogged for four years?”
 That is, after eight years of marriage and Army life, she decided to leave me and move to Delhi and try her hand at a business.
 The business, a joint venture with another Army lady, did not go the way Marina wanted and hence she applied for immigration to Canada.